-We typically serve kids from 1st grade through college; roughly ages seven through 22
+We serve kids from Pre-Kindergarten through college and young adulthood; roughly ages four through 22.

 Where are you located and what areas do you serve?

 Our first center is in East Providence, RI and we serve patients who reside within approximately 30-45 minutes from that location.
 In March 2024 Braver is expanding to offer services out of a second location in Norwood, MA.

 Is the Braver program right for my child?